-Next to the entry there are cute windows designed as the windows of the shops in Diagon Alley.
+Next to the entry, there are cute windows designed like the windows of the shops in Diagon Alley.

 There is no fee for taking photos outside of the cafe.
 However, they operate one order per person policy inside the cafe which I think is completely fair.

 It is a basement bar where you can enjoy magic-themed drinks in Hog’s Head-themed basement.
 This room was still under construction when we were visiting.

 1F (Ground Floor) - Magical Liquid Medicine OR Dessert & Food

 The cafe is super popular and be prepared to queue for entry.
 When it is your turn to enter the cafe, you will be invited inside and asked to order at the counter.
 Coffee prices start at 4 500 KRW for an espresso and go all the way up to 6 500 KRW for a chocolate and green tea latte.
 If you are lucky they might also have butterbeer (non-alcoholic) but when we were there it was sold out.
 (I did have butterbeer before at the Warner Bros studios in London and I didn’t really like to be honest.)

 I did find prices to be reasonable and in line with the pricing of other themed cafes in Seoul.
 Prices were within the same price range as the ones at than pink vending machine cafe Zapangi.
 You can read about my visit here.